-Section VIII.
+Section XVII.
 Annual Meeting

 The purpose of the Annual Meeting is to provide a forum for the consideration of issues pertinent to health care, medical care, medical education and health care delivery.
 Numerous educational programs, often participatory in nature, are offered.
-This is a major opportunity for the members of the Association to meet other medical and health science students from throughout the United States.
-From time to time, other student health professional groups and health-oriented groups schedule their conventions and/or annual meetings to coincide with AMSA's Annual Meeting, which serves to enrich the discussions that take place.
+This is an opportunity for the members of the Association to meet other medical and health science students from throughout the United States and the world.
 All AMSA members are encouraged to attend and participate in the Annual Meeting.
-In addition, the House of Delegates meets during the Annual Meeting to formulate the policy of the Association and elect the national officers.
+In addition, the House of Delegates meets during the Annual Meeting to formulate the policy of the Association.

-A. Annual Meeting Site and Date Selection.
-After reviewing possible sites for the Annual Meeting, the Board of Trustees selects a date and location three years in advance.
-The need for such advance selection is due to the number of participants and the actual physical needs for holding such a large meeting.
+- A. Annual Meeting Site and Date Selection.
+After reviewing possible sites for the Annual Meeting, the Board of Trustees selects a date and location for the Annual Meeting at least one year in advance.
 Every attempt is made to offer the membership geographic parity in site selection.
 Any member may submit suggestions to the Board of Trustees as to possible sites for the Annual Meeting.

-The Annual Meeting is usually held in March and, whenever possible, is scheduled so as to avoid religious holidays.
-The Annual Meeting will be held at fully accessible locations, as defined by the Americans with Disabilities Act of 1990.
-(1997)
+The Annual Meeting will be held at fully accessible locations, as defined by the Americans with Disabilities Act of 1990. - B. Financial Assistance to Members Attending the Annual Meeting.
+The Association attempts to assist with available resources the Delegate(s), Alternate Delegates and/or individual members in defraying costs to attend the Annual Meeting.